CSE284homeresque/Bart/README.md

     python Bart.py -i T2D_SNP_demo.fasta -m motifs.txt -o output_demo

-This should take approximately 1 minute to run.
-When finished, the output_demo file will be in the repository directory.
+This should take ~5 minutes to run.
+When finished, the 'output_demo' file will be in the repository directory.
+We also included the 'output_full' file so that you can see the output from the full dataset.
+This took about 1.5 hours to run.

 **Future improvements**
-Our initial goal was to calculate a p-value for each match and then reorder the output file by p-values.
-However, we encountered challenges in calculating appropriate p-values and implementing the code.
-We are actively working to overcome this challenge, but in the meanwhile, the matches are simply ranked by score.
+1. There is significant variability in the p-values between runs because they are calculated using the score distribution of randomly generated background sequences, with the number of background sequences matching the number of input sequences.
+This variance decreases as sample size increases.
+We considered generating a larger set of background sequences regardles of the number of input sequences, but we opted against it because the gain in precision did not justify the associated increase in runtime, particularly for demonstration purposes.
+2. Bart currently takes ~1-2 hours to process our full dataset, which is significantly longer than the ~10 minutes taken by HOMER.
+Further exploration of optimization and parallelization strategies may result in improved efficiency.
+3. Generating a summary table would streamline result presentation and improve interpretation, especially when specific motifs recur frequently among the top hits.